John C. Park

-John Cochran Park (1804–1889) was an American attorney and politician who served as district attorney of Suffolk County, Massachusetts and a judge of the Newton district court.
+John Cochran Park (1804–1889) was an American attorney and politician who served as district attorney of Suffolk County, Massachusetts, and a judge of the Newton district court.

 Early life

-Park was born on June 10, 1804 to Dr. John and Louisa (Adams) Park.
+Park was born on June 10, 1804, to Dr. John and Louisa (Adams) Park.
 He attended Boston public schools and graduated from Harvard College in 1824 and Harvard Law School in 1826.
-In November 1829 he married Mary F. Moore of Boston.
+In November 1829, he married Mary F. Moore of Boston.
 She died in 1852.
-On November 1, 1854 he married Charlotte Cutter Dean.
+On November 1, 1854, he married Charlotte Cutter Dean.

 Legal and political career

-Park was admitted the bar in 1827.
-In 1832 he defended Charlotte Williams, an African American teenager accused of poisoning five children in the home where she worked as a domestic.
+Park was admitted to the bar in 1827.
+In 1832, he defended Charlotte Williams, an African American teenager accused of poisoning five children in the home where she worked as a housekeeper.
 She was found not guilty.
 Park also represented Suffolk County in the Massachusetts General Court for over a decade and was a member of the Boston Common Council in 1835.

 On February 4, 1852, Park was appointed Suffolk County district attorney by Governor George S. Boutwell.
-The following year, Park was removed by Boutwell's successor John H. Clifford.
+The following year, Park was removed by Boutwell's successor, John H. Clifford.

-In 1874, Park was appointed clerk of the Suffolk superior court following the death of Henry Homer.
+In 1874, Park was appointed clerk of the Suffolk Superior Court following the death of Henry Homer.
 He lost the Republican nomination to William W. Doherty and was succeeded by Homer's assistant, John P. Manning.

 In 1864, Park moved to Newton, Massachusetts.
 He was appointed to a judgeship on the Newton district court by Governor John Davis Long.

 Other work

 In 1829, Park joined the Ancient and Honorable Artillery Company.
-He was made an adjutant in 1837, first lieutenant in 1845, and captain in 1853.
-Around 1740 he was named captain of the Boston City Guard.
+He was made an adjutant in 1837, a first lieutenant in 1845, and a captain in 1853.
+Around 1740, he was named captain of the Boston City Guard.
 He also served as captain in the Boston Light Infantry.

-Park served for a time as a president of the Charitable Irish Society of Boston.
+Park served for a time as president of the Charitable Irish Society of Boston.

 Later life

 In June 1888, Park suffered partial paralysis and was unable to attend to his judicial duties.
 He was able to recover enough to return to the bench that winter.

-In the 1888 United States presidential election, Park broke with the Republican party in favor of Democratic incumbent Grover Cleveland.
+In the 1888 United States presidential election, Park broke with the Republican Party in favor of Democratic incumbent Grover Cleveland.

-Park died on April 21, 1889 in Newton.
+Park died on April 21, 1889, in Newton.
 He was survived by his wife and two sons.
 His funeral was held on April 26 at the Channing Church in Newton.
 He was buried in Forest Hills Cemetery.